 Rhode Island might be small, but our love for the outdoors is huge!
 We're famous for our beautiful beaches, parks, waterways, and green spaces that not only make life better for all of us who live here but also attract visitors from all over the world.
 These places aren't just nice to have; they're key to our health, happiness, and economy.
 The SCORP ensures these local treasures get the care they deserve and continue to make Rhode Island special, now and in the future.
 It’s about guaranteeing outdoor access for all Rhode Islanders, preserving the beauty and health of our natural resources, and strengthening the vitality of our local communities.

 Yes!
-Rhode Islanders are invited to provide feedback on outdoor recreation in the Ocean State and can win a free 2025 RI State Beach season pass for participating.
+Rhode Islanders who opted into the giveaway in the SCORP Outdoor Recreation Survey were invited to enter to win a free 2025 RI State Beach season pass for participating.
 Learn more about the contest details.

 It's easy!
 Share your feedback using our online survey at https://riparks.ri.gov/scorp-survey.